Carter, Ross lead Magic to 114-97 win over Suns - WHIZ News

 Suns: Paul was sidelined by a sore right heel. … G Landry Shamet did not play.
 He is going through concussion protocol.

 Magic: Banchero missed a second straight game with a sprained ankle. . . .
+The Magic are shooting 53.1% over the last five games. . . .
 Orlando’s last two-game win streak was March 20 and 22 against Oklahoma City and Golden State.
 The Magic did not win three in a row last season.

 UP NEXT